tercen/Policy/Privacy.md

 ---

 # How we share the information we collect
 We may share your User Personal Information with third parties under one of the following circumstances:

 ### With your consent
 We share your User Personal Information, if you consent, after letting you know what information will be shared, with whom, and why.* For example, if you join an Organization, you indicate your willingness to provide the owner of the Organization with the ability to view your activity in the Organization’s access log.

 ### With service providers
 We share User Personal Information with a limited number of service providers who process it on our behalf to provide or improve our Service, and who have agreed to privacy restrictions similar to the ones in our Privacy Statement by signing data protection agreements or making similar commitments.
 Our service providers perform payment processing, customer support ticketing, network data transmission, security, and other similar services.
-While Tercen processes all User Personal Information in the European Union
+While Tercen processes all User Personal Information in the European Union.

 ### For security purposes

 If you are a member of an Organization, Tercen may share your username, Usage Information, and Device Information associated with that Organization with an owner and/or administrator of the Organization who has agreed to the Corporate Terms of Service or applicable customer agreements, to the extent that such information is provided only to investigate or respond to a security incident that affects or compromises the security of that particular Organization.

 ### For legal disclosure

 Tercen strives for transparency in complying with legal process and legal obligations.
 Unless prevented from doing so by law or court order, or in rare, exigent circumstances, we make a reasonable effort to notify users of any legally compelled or required disclosure of their information.
 Tercen may disclose User Personal Information or other information we collect about you to law enforcement if required in response to a valid subpoena, court order, search warrant, a similar government order, or when we believe in good faith that disclosure is necessary to comply with our legal obligations, to protect our property or rights, or those of third parties or the public at large.

 ### Change in control or sale

 We may share User Personal Information if we are involved in a merger, sale, or acquisition of corporate entities or business units.
 If any such change of ownership happens, we will ensure that it is under terms that preserve the confidentiality of User Personal Information, and we will notify you on our Website or by email before any transfer of your User Personal Information.
 The organization receiving any User Personal Information will have to honor any promises we made in our Privacy Statement or Terms of Service.

 ### Aggregate, non-personally identifying information

 We share certain aggregated, non-personally identifying information with others about how our users, collectively, use Tercen, or how our users respond to our other offerings, such as our conferences or events.
 For example, we may compile statistics on the open source activity across Tercen.

 We do not sell your User Personal Information for monetary or other consideration.